apache/druid/docs/querying/arrays.md

   -->

-Apache Druid supports SQL standard `ARRAY` typed columns for `STRING`, `LONG`, and `DOUBLE` types.
+Apache Druid supports SQL standard `ARRAY` typed columns for `VARCHAR`, `BIGINT`, and `DOUBLE` types (native types `ARRAY<STRING>`, `ARRAY<LONG>`, and `ARRAY<DOUBLE>`).
 Other more complicated ARRAY types must be stored in [nested columns](nested-columns.md).
 Druid ARRAY types are distinct from [multi-value dimension](multi-value-dimensions.md), which have significantly different behavior than standard arrays.

 This document describes inserting, filtering, and grouping behavior for `ARRAY` typed columns.
 Refer to the [Druid SQL data type documentation](sql-data-types.md#arrays) and [SQL array function reference](sql-array-functions.md) for additional details about the functions available to use with ARRAY columns and types in SQL.

-The following sections describe inserting, filtering, and grouping behavior based on the following example data, which includes 3 array typed columns.
+The following sections describe inserting, filtering, and grouping behavior based on the following example data, which includes 3 array typed columns:

 ```json lines
 {"timestamp": "2023-01-01T00:00:00", "label": "row1", "arrayString": ["a", "b"],  "arrayLong":[1, null,3], "arrayDouble":[1.1, 2.2, null]}